 Main Components Of Suspension System in A Car

 So basically, a suspension comprises a bunch of different parts with their uses.
 Different cars have been fitted with cool features to help out their suspensions.
 They add in these components to make sure the car works just right.
-Okay, let’s get into it and talk about what actually makes up a car suspension system.
+Okay, let’s get into it and talk about what makes up a car suspension system.

 Springs